-It is perhaps in the range of the housing types in the Village that Roche is so distinct from neighbouring settlements.
+It is perhaps in the range of the housing types in the village that Roche is so distinct from neighbouring settlements.

 There are first the agricultural holdings.
-Primary amongst these was Tregarrick Farm, the largest and most imposing of the numerous farm and smallholding houses around the Village.
-A tall, wide double pile house, Tregarrick vied with the 'gentry' houses like the Old Rectory in scale and interest.
-Sadly the building was demolished to make way for more modern development.
+Primary amongst these are Tregarrick Farm [66], the largest and most imposing of the numerous farm and smallholding houses around the village, and indeed vying with the 'gentry' houses like the Old Rectory in scale and interest.
+A tall, wide double pile house, a major element of the streetscape of Fore Street, it is stone built with a rendered upper floor (probably replacing slate-hanging); the proportions and the disposition of fenestration hints at a substantially older building than the superficially 19th century frontage suggests.
+Scarcely les important is the small cottage [68] standing just to the north of the farmyard entrance.
+This, with its timber lintels, low proportions, large projecting stack with bread oven and small, widely spaced windows, appears to be the oldest domestic building identified in Roche, at least late 18th century in date, perhaps earlier; it is certainly older than and substantially different in scale and detail to the early 19th century smallholdings scattered around Roche.
+Together with the outstanding non-residential buildings adjoining and in the farmyard (see below), these two houses at Tregarrick, part of the ancient churchtown, form one of the most significant and historically important groups in the whole area.

-The Rock Inn, although never a domestic building, is very similar in scale and detail to these older houses (it too is part of the old Churchtown); it is a rendered L-shaped building complex, with the same low proportions, widely spaced square windows and projecting stacks; this is at least 18th century in date (the projecting hipped wing is early-mid 19th century), and the pub has the reputation of preserving some older fabric (dating reputedly back to the 16th century) (Fig. 3.3).

-In contrast to these older buildings are the several early 19th century smallholding- and farm-houses in and around the Village.
+The Rock Inn, although never a domestic building, is very similar in scale and detail to these older houses (it too is part of the old churchtown); it is a rendered L-shaped building complex, with the same low proportions, widely spaced square windows and projecting stacks; this is at least 18th century in date (the projecting hipped wing is early-mid 19th century), and the pub has the reputation of preserving some older fabric (dating reputedly back to the 16th century).
+In contrast to these older buildings are the several early 19th century smallholding- and farm-houses in and around the village.
 These are remarkably consistent in size and form; they are taller, more symmetrical than the Fore Street cottages; although one or two have projecting stacks, most have only simple brick chimneys.
 All have (or had) rectangular (rather than the earlier square) shaped sash windows, some have round-arched stair windows to rear.

-Figure 3.27 - There are several 19th century farmhouses which survive in and around Roche village

 Although several are now completely rendered, all are stone built, many slate hung on the first floor.
 The pair in Victoria Road amply illustrates the different range of changes that the group has undergone.
-They are recognisably later than the early group at the Churchtown/higher end of Fore Street.
+They are recognisably later than the early group at the churchtown/higher end of Fore Street.
+The semi-ruinous cottage used for some time as an outbuilding, in Chapel Road, opposite the Co-op is likely to be of this group, although, with its low proportions and projecting stack, there is the possibility that it too is a survivor from the earlier village, predating the creation of smallholdings in the 1820s-30s.

-These early 19th century farm cottages share many characteristics with the houses/commercial premises around Fore Street, even the former Commercial Inn (now 'Poachers'), which retains its 19th century character despite being altered, with detail lost by rendering (Fig. 3.10)

-They too are typified by squared, roughly coursed stonework, a symmetrically of design, tall, detached, although there is also a greater use of round-arched central doorways and of brick for segmental widow lintels, and an elegant, classically-derived urbanity.
+These early 19th century farm cottages share with many characteristics the houses/commercial premises around Fore Street, even the former Commercial Inn (now 'Poachers'), which retains its 19th century character despite being altered, with detail lost by rendering.
+They too are typified by squared, roughly coursed stonework, a symmetrically of design, tall, detached, although there is also a greater use of round-arched central doorways and of brick for segmental widow lintels, and an elegant, classicallyderived urbanity.
 Some of the buildings around the central road junction subsequently altered by render and shopfronts may originally have been similar in appearance.